appcues/mojito/README.md

 ## Why Mojito?

-Mojito exists to fill an as-yet-vacant niche in Erlang and Elixir HTTP clients, combining the following design goals:
+Mojito exists to fill a previously vacant niche in Erlang and Elixir HTTP clients, combining the following design goals:

 * _Little or no configuration needed._  Use Mojito to make requests to as